Emergency Preparedness and Response

 • Pack your Emergency Kit to include baby supplies for at least 72 hours.
 Include different sized diapers in case standard NB size is not the best fit for your baby.

 • Stay informed.
-The City of Oklahoma City offers an Accessible Hazard Alert System which you can find more information about on their website, and OEM offers the OK-WARN system to provide emergency alerts for deaf and hard-of-hearing Oklahomans.
+The City of Oklahoma City offers an Accessible Hazard Alert System which you can find more information about on their website.

-For more information, you can visit the CDC’s Disaster Planning for Parents page.
+For more information, you can visit the CDC’s Disaster Planning for Parents page or download our Preparing Your Infant For An Emergency document.

 Preparing Your Infant For An Emergency

 Packing an Emergency Kit to include an infant means ensuring you have enough bottles and food to last at least 3 days, along with diapers of the appropriate size, and any medications your baby might need.
 Also consider how you will keep your baby safe during sleep if you need to leave your home quickly – to reduce the risk of Sudden Infant Death Syndrome (SIDS) it is recommended for babies to always sleep on their own sleeping surface with no pillows, blankets, or toys, so a portable crip or bassinet will be safest.
-More information on how to protect you and your new baby during an emergency can be found on our Preparing Your Infant for an Emergency handout and at the CDC’s Natural Disaster Safety for Expecting and New Parents page.
+More information on how to protect you and your new baby during an emergency can be found at the CDC’s Natural Disaster Safety for Expecting and New Parents page.

 Breastfeeding During An Emergency